elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

     kelatov@kmac:~$sudo ln -s /opt/local/Library/Frameworks/Python.framework/Versions/2.7/bin/skydrive-cli /opt/local/bin/skydrive-cli

-Now it&#8217;s time to authorize our client to be able to access SkyDrive.
+Now it's time to authorize our client to be able to access SkyDrive.
 Here is the command for that:

     kelatov@kmac:~$skydrive-cli auth
     Visit the following URL in any web browser (firefox, chrome, safari, etc),